-Terms Definitions initiating event The first of a sequence of events leading to a hazardous situation or accident (IMO, 2018). item Subject being considered (IEC, 2018). loss A loss involves something of value to stakeholders.
-Losses may include a loss of human life or human injury, property damage, environmental pollution, loss of mission, loss of reputation, loss or leak of sensitive information, or any other loss that is unacceptable to the stakeholders (Leveson & Thomas, 2018). mission The commercial, political (e.g., defence) or public intentions which have contributed to and justifies the vessel concept development and operation. mission model Hierarchical breakdown of a vessel mission into a set of mission phases and operations. mission phase Subdivisions of the mission typically characterized by a recognizable shift in where the vessel is located in terms of geographical surroundings, or the start and end of one or more operations. mitigation The goal of preventing initiating events from resulting in accidents.
-In RBA1 "mitigations" refer to either FDIR or additional mitigation measures. mitigation measure Specific goal of a single function or combined set of different functions to prevent an unsafe condition from resulting in an accident (i.e., losses).
-In RBAT, mitigation measures shall not be adversely affected by the initiating event of the actions of any other mitigation measures which have already been mitigation The effectiveness of the set of EDIP and/or mitigation measures that is identified offectiveness as relevant when it comes to preventing a specific accident scenario from enectiveness as relevant when it comes to preventing a specific accident scenario from In RBAT mitigation effectiveness is determined qualitatively, and the effectiveness scale has a range from Low to Extremely High operations Activities performed as part of a mission phase in order to achieve the mission goal.
+Terms Definitions initiating event The first of a sequence of events leading to a hazardous situation or accident 0 (IMO, 2018). item Subject being considered (IEC, 2018). loss A loss involves something of value to stakeholders.
+Losses may include a loss of human life or human injury, property damage, environmental pollution, loss of mission, loss of reputation, loss or leak of sensitive information, or any other loss that is unacceptable to the stakeholders (Leveson & Thomas, 2018). mission The commercial, political (e.g., defence) or public intentions which have contributed to and justifies the vessel concept development and operation. mission model Hierarchical breakdown of a vessel mission into a set of mission phases and mission phase operations. mission phase Subdivisions of the mission typically characterized by a recognizable shift in where the vessel is located in terms of geographical surroundings, or the start mitigation and end of one or more operations.
+The goal of preventing initiating events from resulting in accidents. miligation In RBAT "mitigations" refer to either FDIR or additional mitigation measures. mitigation measure Specific goal of a single function or combined set of different functions to prevent miligation measure an unsafe condition from resulting in an accident (i.e., losses).
+In RBAT, mitigation measures shall not be adversely affected by the initiating event or the actions of any other mitigation measures which have already been in effect. mitigation The effectiveness of the set of FDIR and/or mitigation measures that is identified effectiveness as relevant when it comes to preventing a specific accident scenario from occurring.
+In RBAT mitigation effectiveness is determined qualitatively, and the effectiveness scale has a range from Low to Extremely High. operations Activities performed as part of a mission phase in order to achieve the mission • goal.
 Sub-operations are offspring (sub-goals) of higher level, parent operations. operational envelope Boundaries of pre-defined operational, environmental and system conditions in which an autonomous or remotely operated vessel can safely execute its normal operations (adapted from DNV, 2024).
 Operational envelope is used towards the overall concept or the vessel operations. operational goals The ultimate purposes of a vessel (adapted from IEC, 2009).
-In RBAT operational goals are explained in terms of the mission, mission phases and operations. operational restrictions heasures taken to stay within the operational envelope in the presence of controlled system in a degraded state other roles involved Humans which in addition to the performing agent, must act for the control action to be executed. other systems involved Systems which, in addition to the performing agent, must function for the control , action to be executed. passive human A human agent is responsible for being available to supervise the automated supervisory control performance of a control function and intervene upon requests (e.g., an alert) generated by the system according to pre-defined parameters. performance The performance of a technology is its ability to provide its specified functions (DNV, 2021b).
-These functions contribute to safety/reliability as well as the output or value generated by the system, equipment, or component when in operation. performance shaping Human, workplace, or other contextual factors which have a significant effect on IdCIOIS an operator s or crew or operator's performance. penorming agent A numari or soltware responsible for performing a control action. preventive saleguards In RRAT inspection, testing, and maintenance are examples of proventive safequards
+In RBAT operational goals are explained in terms of the mission, mission phases and operations. operational restrictions Measures taken to stay within the operational envelope in the presence of hazardous enabling conditions or when experiencing failures which puts the controlled system in a degraded state. other roles involved Humans which, in addition to the performing agent, must act for the control action to be executed. other systems involved Systems which, in addition to the performing agent, must function for the control nagaiwa human action to be executed. passive human A human agent is responsible for being available to supervise the automated performance of a control function and intervene upon requests (e.g., an alert) supervisory control generated by the system according to pre-defined parameters. performance The performance of a technology is its ability to provide its specified functions penomiance (DNV, 2021b).
+These functions contribute to safety/reliability as well as the output or value generated by the system, equipment, or component when in operation. performance shaping Human, workplace, or other contextual factors which have a significant effect on factors an operator's or crew of operator's performance. performing agent A human or software responsible for performing a control action. preventive safeguards Measures implemented to prevent an initiating event from occurring.
+In RBAT, inspection, testing, and maintenance are examples of preventive safeguards.